mattermost/docs/source/onboard/ad-ldap.rst

 This indicates your AD/LDAP server configuration has a maximum page size set and the query coming from Mattermost is returning a result set in excess of that limit.

-To address this issue you can set the `max page size </configure/configuration-settings.html#maximum-page-size>`__ in your Mattermost configuration to match the limit on your AD/LDAP server.
+To address this issue you can set the :ref:`max page size <configure/authentication-configuration-settings:maximum page size>` in your Mattermost configuration to match the limit on your AD/LDAP server.
 This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.
 A max page size setting of 1500 is recommended.

 If the error is still occurring, it is likely that no AD/LDAP users have logged into Mattermost yet.
 Ensure that at least one AD/LDAP user has logged into Mattermost and re-run the sync.
 The error should disappear at that point.